emilieschario/jaffle_shop/README.md

 > Note: Likely use [DockerOperator or KubernetesPodOperator](https://gitlab.com/gitlab-data/analytics/-/blob/master/dags/transformation/dbt_poc.py#L47) for production deployments

-To get up and running with this project:
+To get up and running with this project

 1. Clone this repository.
 If you need extra help, see [these instructions](https://docs.getdbt.com/docs/use-an-existing-project).